G20: Foreign Policy critiques

 The American magazine Foreign Policy has published articles condemning the G20, in terms of its principal function as an alternative to the supposedly exclusive G8.
-It questions the actions of some of the G20 members and advances the notion that some nations should not have membership in the first place.
+It questions the actions of some of the G20 members and advances the notion that some states should not have membership in the first place.
 Furthermore, with the effects of the Great Recession still ongoing, the magazine has criticized the G20's efforts to implement reforms of the world's financial institutions, branding such efforts as failures.

 Calls for removal of Russia

-In March 2022, following Russia's invasion of Ukraine, U.S. President Joe Biden called for the removal of Russia from the group.
-Alternatively, he suggested that Ukraine be allowed to attend the 2022 summit, despite its lack of membership.
+In March 2022, following the Russian invasion of Ukraine, U.S. President Joe Biden called for the removal of Russia from the group.
+Alternatively, he suggested that Ukraine be allowed to attend the G20 2022 summit, despite its lack of membership.
 Canadian Prime Minister Justin Trudeau also said the group should "re-evaluate" Russia's participation.
 Russia claims it would not be a significant issue, as most G20 members are already fighting Russia economically due to the war.
 China suggested that expelling Russia would be counterproductive.
 In November 2022, Indonesia and Russia stated that Vladimir Putin would not attend the G20 summit in person, but may attend virtually.
 During the 2022 summit, Ukrainian president Volodymyr Zelenskyy appeared in a video statement and repeatedly addressed the assembly as the 'G19' as a means of indicating his viewpoint that Russia should be removed from the group.
+Despite the group refusing criticism on Russia directly in 2023 for the war, Putin was not present at the G20 summit due to the arrest warrant issued by the ICC in 2024.